 Room on the lower floor of the library where students can get access to the readings or audio/video materials put aside by instructors for specific classes.
 Most of the reserve materials can be borrowed for a limited amount of time for in-library use only.
 See also Electronic Reserve.
 More about Reserves »

 Collection of unique books, John Jay College papers, reports, etc. These books have brown tape on their spines and cannot be checked out.
 Special Collections »

 Library collections that can be used by appointment only.
 These include college archives, old and rare books, etc.

->

-> Collection of library books that can be taken home, i.e. checked out.
-Stacks are located on the first and second floors of the library.
-The stacks are divided into two parts: call numbers A-H (second floor) and call numbers J-Z (first floor).
-See the Library's floor plan »
+Collection of library books that can be taken home, i.e., checked out.
+Stacks are located on both floors of the library.
+The stacks are divided into two parts: call numbers A-H (upper floor) and call numbers J-Z (lower floor).
+Library floor plan »